Trump promises he won't say it, then he does

 More than 80 million people heard it Monday night, in the closing minutes of Trump's first face-off with Hillary Clinton, when he told viewers that, despite plans to level an "extremely rough" charge against Clinton and her family, "I said to myself, I can't do it.
 I just can't do it.
 It's inappropriate."

-But a few minutes later, it was a different story.
+A few minutes later, Trump turned it up a notch.

 "I'm very happy that I was able to hold back on the indiscretions with respect to Bill Clinton," he told CNN's Dana Bash in the spin room as he raised the infidelity issue he'd skirted on stage, "because I have a lot of respect for Chelsea Clinton, and I just didn't want to say what I was going to say."